pratik9333/Chat-Analyzer/README.md

 # Whatsapp-Chat-Analyzer
-Analyzing and extracting out person's traits and characteristics using whatsApp chats.
+Analyzing and extracting person's behavioral patterns and characteristics using whatsapp chats.